d8vela/rmsd_ab/README.md

 H2:  HVL 2 of the heavy variable domain
 H3:  HVL 3 of the heavy varaible domain

 Can:  HVL with canonical structures (Note: Not exactly like AMA Defintion.
-All CDR loops except CDR H3)
+This considers all CDR loops, except CDR H3)
 FW:   Should this be FR (Framework)?
 Possible typo in the AMA2 article for Table II (Almagro, Proteins 2014)
 ```